 A course review page also helps to improve your ranking with Google, particularly if you have links to third-party services like trustpot.io to boost your credibility.

-Here is an example of how our course reviews page looks like:
+Here is an example of what our course reviews page looks like:

 20. SEO optimize your course sales page